Assessment Trip Summary

 The EWB-GA Tanzania team has partnered with the community of Biharu and a non-governmental organization (NGO), MANLUKU Youth Development Initiatives, to rehabilitate the community’s existing water system.
 Originally designed to serve 3,000 people, the system can no longer provide an adequate volume of water for the 12,000 citizens of the Biharu Ward.
-The water source is gravity-fed over a distance of 7 km with no available water treatment.
+The water source is gravity-fed over 7 km with no available water treatment.

 Biharu, a community known for its friendly and welcoming people, resides in rural northwestern Tanzania.
 The region’s primary language is Kiswahili, and the community supports itself from subsistence agriculture.

 The Biharu Water Board oversees the local water system, including collecting fees and maintaining the water system.
 EWB-GA will work closely with the board to provide the training and resources necessary to ensure the project’s sustainability.

 The pandemic has prohibited the team from visiting the community, though some tasks have been implemented remotely.
 EWB-GA has successfully:

 - Conducted a hydrogeologic survey to identify potential sites for water well drilling in partnership with Jovial LTD

 - Completed water quality testing in partnership with the United Republic of Tanzania Ministry of Water – Kigoma Zonal Water Quality Laboratory

 - Provided support for the purchase of 35 handwashing stations for the community at the request of MANLUKU

 - Collaborated with MANLUKU to administer a world-renowned assessment tool, the Household Water Insecurity Experiences (HWISE) survey, to the community*